To paraphrase a line out of The Matrix – “The answer is out there – it’s asking the right questions that drives you to the right one.”

-The company was launched in the early 1990’s around a revolutionary computer based language-learning product.
+The company was launched over two decades ago around a revolutionary computer based language-learning product.
 Now they’re a multi-million dollar business with a successful IPO and a roster of products sold around the world.

 Amazing as it may sound, before engaging us they never had created a written marketing plan.
 They did it without knowing their market share, conducting market research, setting departmental budgets with P&L responsibilities, or even concrete sales forecasts based on market realities.

 How could that happen?
 They were so focused on building a successful family run company that they failed to develop a systematic, focused business approach designed to reconcile their objectives and resources with changing marketplace opportunities.

 The point is this – every business, particularly undercapitalized businesses, needs to conduct a business audit, combining all that great entrepreneurial passion and creativity with real-time information on their products and services, their competitor’s, their markets and the environment in which they operate into a strategic plan that can actually take their business to the next level.